Powerlearnproject/se-assignment-day-2-git-and-github-Timistarvis/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15746309&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that tracks changes to code, documents, or other digital content over time.
+It helps developers manage changes, collaborate, and maintain a record of all modifications.
+Repository, commit, branch and merge are all fundamentals concepts of a version control.
+GitHub is a popular platform for version control using Git, a widely-used version control system.
+GitHub offers:
+(i) Cloud-based repositories which is accessible from anywhere.
+(ii) It is easy to use (iii) Collaboration tools which includes; Issue tracking, pull requests, and code reviews. (iv) It hosts open source project easily.
+Version control system help in maintaing project integrity by; (i) Backup and Recovery:The remote repositories serve as a backup of the entire project, ensuring that code is not lost even if local copies are damaged or deleted. (ii) Historical Record; Version control keeps a complete history of every change made to the project.
+This means you can always go back to previous versions if a problem arises, ensuring that you never lose important work (iii) facilitating collaboration; i.e allowing multiple developers to work together.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?